booch/json_rails_templates/README.md

     array_expression: Array.new(3, 'hello')
     hash_literal: {a: 1, b: '2', 'c' => 3}

-will render JSON equivalent to:
+will render JSON equivalent to (ignoring whitespace differences):

     {
       "string_literal": "this is a string",